 Insurance Underwriter, Casualty Salary

 The average Casualty Insurance Underwriter in the United States earns approximately $61K annually.
 Final cash compensation to Casualty Insurance Underwriters varies from around $40K to approximately $107K; choice pay grades include potential for bonuses and profit sharing as high as $12K and $15K, respectively.
 Geography is the biggest factor affecting pay for this group, followed by career duration.
 Medical benefits are awarded to most, and a strong majority earn dental coverage.
 Most Casualty Insurance Underwriters report high levels of job satisfaction.
-Participants in PayScale's salary questionnaire provided the particulars of this report.

 Job Description for Insurance Underwriter, Casualty

 An casualty insurance underwriter works to assess what risks to assign to insurance applications based on property such as cars, homes, businesses, and the like.
 Property and casualty underwriters typically specialize either in personal insurance or commercial policies.
 Generally, those in this position receive applications for insurance and identify the levels at which the insurer can afford to underwrite risks, and at what premium level the company can manage.Read More...

 For property and casualty insurance underwriters, the work can vary greatly.
 In determining the extent to which a company will accept risk in an insurance policy, the underwriter will analyze a variety of data related to the casualty insurance being sought.
 For instance, he/she may analyze neighborhoods and crime statistics, prior insurance claims on previous natural disasters (like floods, storms, or wildfires), and the overall value of the entity for which insurance is being sought.
 The underwriter will also typically review the applicant's history to determine the likelihood of good-faith claims and business relations with that person.